-- The final report will be sent to the PI, IACUC Chair, IACUC Director and Assistant Dean for Research Administration.
+- The final report will be sent to the PI, IACUC Chair, IACUC Director and Assistant Dean for Regulatory Affairs & Research Integrity.
 A brief summary will be verbally reported to the IACUC during its monthly meeting.

 - The PI has 30 days to respond to any actions that must be taken and submission of any amendments required.

 What are the possible outcomes of a PAM Review?